-I went on the university-organised trip to Berlin, Germany a couple of months ago.
+I went on a university-organised trip to Berlin, Germany a couple of months ago.
 It was amazing to be able to experience a new city and its culture with my friends.

 As international students, we are guaranteed to be allocated a room in accommodation on campus for the first year as long as you apply by the deadline.
 Living on campus is very convenient and it helps you to meet new people and make friends as soon as you arrive.
 The cost of living here is also very low, which is a big help when it comes to stretching your student budget!

 Overall, I have had an amazing first year living and studying in the UK at the University of Cumbria and I would not want to be anywhere else!

 You are ready to take that next step.
 Ready to make that life-changing decision and work towards your career goals.
 By downloading our prospectus you will have the world at your fingertips.